Odesa: Renaming of the settlement and establishment of sea port

 In 1795, Khadjibey was officially renamed with the feminine name "Одесса (Odessa)" after a Greek colony of Odessos that supposedly was located in the area.
 The first census that was conducted in Odesa was in 1797 which accounted for 3,455 people.
 Since 1795, the city had its own city magistrate, and since 1796 a city council of six members and the Odesa Commodity Exchange.
 In 1801, in Odesa had opened the first commercial bank.
 In 1803, the city accounted for 9,000 people.

 In the mid-19th century, Odesa became a resort town famed for its popularity among the Russian upper classes.
 This popularity prompted a new age of investment in the building of hotels and leisure projects.

 By the early 1900s Odesa had become a large, thriving city, complete with European architecture and electrified urban transport.

 In their settlement, also known as Novaya Slobodka, the Moldavians owned relatively small plots on which they built village-style houses and cultivated vineyards and gardens.
 What became Mykhailovsky Square was the center of this settlement and the site of its first Orthodox church, the Church of the Dormition, built in 1821 close to the seashore, as well as a cemetery.
 Nearby stood the military barracks and the country houses (dacha) of the city's wealthy residents, including that of the Duc de Richelieu, appointed by Tsar Alexander I as Governor of Odesa in 1803.
 Richelieu played a role during Ottoman plague epidemic which hit Odesa in the autumn 1812.
-Dismissive of any attempt to forge a compromise between quarantine requirements and free trade, Prince Kuriakin (the Saint Petersburg-based High Commissioner for Sanitation) countermanded Richelieu's orders.
+Dismissive of any attempt to forge a compromise between quarantine requirements and free trade, Prince Kurakin (the Saint Petersburg-based High Commissioner for Sanitation) countermanded Richelieu's orders.

 In the period from 1795 to 1814, the population of Odesa increased 15 times over and reached almost 20 thousand people.
 The first city plan was designed by the engineer F. Devollan in the late 18th century.
 Colonists of various ethnicities settled mainly in the area of the former colony, outside of the official boundaries, and as a consequence, in the first third of the 19th century, Moldavanka emerged as the dominant settlement.
 After planning by the official architects who designed buildings in Odesa's central district, such as the Italians Francesco Carlo Boffo and Giovanni Torricelli (see Italians of Odesa), Moldovanka was included in the general city plan, though the original grid-like plan of Moldovankan streets, lanes, and squares remained unchanged.